-Ghislaine Maxwell indictment: How Jeffrey Epstein's alleged madame groomed his victims
+Ghislaine Maxwell indictment: How Jeffrey Epstein's alleged madam groomed his victims

 CLICK HERE FOR THE FOX NEWS APP

-Maxwell is facing up to life in prison for transporting a minor to engage in criminal sexual activity.
+Maxwell is facing up to 35 years in prison if convicted on the charges.